baosystems/docker-dhis2/README.md

   for other hosts or file paths before proceeding.
 If none are provided, `wait` will exit with code 0 immediately and the container will proceed.

-* If `FORCE_HEALTHCHECK_WAIT` is set to `1`, netcat will listen on port 8080 and respond to a single http request with "200 OK" and an empty body.
-This is to allow an orchestrator to mark a new container as healthy before proceeding to start Tomcat, to which subsequent health checks will actually hit DHIS2.

 * If the detected user is the *root* user, paths _/opt/dhis2/files_, _/opt/dhis2/logs_, and _/usr/local/tomcat/logs_ will be owned by *tomcat* and the user will be given write access.
 This is to ensure the *tomcat* user always has the ability to write, even if those paths are volume